AguaClara/Textbook/Sedimentation/Sed_Design_Solution.rst

 The energy dissipation rate for inlet jet is 172.5 milliwatt / kilogram

-9:
-~~

-In designing AguaClara plants, it is critical to account for all forms of significant head loss.
-In the sedimentation tank, effluent launders (the pipes that collect settled water at above the plate settlers) provide about 4 cm of head loss.
+**In designing AguaClara plants, it is critical to account for all forms of significant head loss.** In the sedimentation tank, effluent launders (the pipes that collect settled water at above the plate settlers) provide about 4 cm of head loss.
 That 4 cm of head loss is the majority of the head loss through an AguaClara sedimentation tank.
 We want to calculate the exit head loss for water leaving the inlet diffusers to determine whether it is a significant addition to the total head loss through the sedimentation tank.

 Calculate this diffuser exit head loss in two ways. \* First, calculate the head loss making sure to account for the upflow velocity in the sed tank. \* Second, calculate the head loss but assume that the upflow velocity is negligible.